helium/HIP/0019-third-party-manufacturers/fox-iot.md

 ## Budget & Capital

-We plan to proceed with a first batch of 1000 to 2000 units, but we can ramp up if pre-order demand requires it.
+We plan to proceed with a first batch of 2000 to 5000 units, but we can ramp up if pre-order demand requires it.
 We have investment partners that we can leverage if necessary, but we currently have the capacity to produce up to 5000 units without external resources.

 ## Risks & Challenges

+We have seen a growing interest in cryptocurrency mining alternatives in the region over the past six months.
+Hundreds of influencers, with thousands of followers, investing large sums in GPUs for an average return of 12 months.
+Due to high taxes on imported goods, we believe it's quite strategic to have a local hotspots manufacturer in Latam.
+Brazil also has a local trade agreement: Mercosul, formed by Brazil, Argentina, Uruguay, Paraguay, and other countries, which is very important for distribution and to mitigate the cost of gateways purchased from other countries, reducing the friction for the adoption of the Helium network in the region.

+The product design and all technical parts of the project are nearly done.
+The main risks and challenges are the supply of Semtech’s SX1301 concentrator and assembly of the associated electronics.
+Fortunately, Fox IoT works with a local manufacturer which has a great throughput capability and knows and trusts they can deliver on schedule.

+We will place the first production order immediately when we get manufacturer approval.

 ## Other information